nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 5. User set priority to tasks
 6. System requests for confirmation
 7. User confirms changes
-8. System updates prioritizing for tasks in database and displays current prioritizing for tasks Use Case ends
+8. System updates prioritizing for tasks in database and displays current prioritizing for tasks<br>
+   Use Case ends

 **Extensions**